MATERIAL SAFETY DATA SHEET

 The amine hardener component may be severely irritating to the eyes and may burn eye tissue.
 High concentrations of vapour may cause irritation.

-May be irritating to the skin and may be capable of causing allergic skin reactions.
+Liquid may be irritating to the skin and may be capable of causing allergic skin reactions.
 Repeated or prolonged contact may lead to dermatitic effects and may cause sensitisation in some individuals.

 The vapour is mildly irritating to the mucous membranes and respiratory tract.
 The vapour pressure from these products is very low at ambient temperatures and is unlikely to cause exposure from normal handling.
 Frequent or prolonged exposure can cause respiratory irritation and may cause sensitisation in some individuals.
 Overexposure symptoms include headache, swelling and congestion of the eyes and sinuses.